dieselrabbit/screenlogicpy/README.md

 # Library usage

-* _New in v0.5.0: The screenlogicpy library has moved over to using asyncio for all network I/O. Relevant methods now require the `async`/`await` syntax._
+* _Changed in v0.5.0: The screenlogicpy library has moved over to using asyncio for all network I/O. Relevant methods now require the `async`/`await` syntax._
+* _**New in v0.8.0**: Support for Python 3.8 and 3.9 is being phased out across future releases.
+This will be the last version to support Python 3.8._

 The `ScreenLogicGateway` class is the primary interface.